 A Practical Guide to Exercise Prescription in Equine Rehabilitation

-- Pain, stretching, strength, power, endurance & interval training
+- Pain, mobility and flexibility, strength, power, endurance, and interval training

-- A review of current research in equine rehabilitation tools & practices
+- A critical review of current research on equine rehabilitation tools and practices

 Please note: This is available as a digital download only and can not be printed.
 Hard copies are available via Amazon, see link below.